google/WebFundamentals/src/content/en/fundamentals/performance/rail.md

 The goal is respond to input in under 100ms, so why is our budget only 50ms?
-This is because there is generally other work being done in addition to input handling, and that work takes up part of the time available for acceptible input repsonse.
+This is because there is generally other work being done in addition to input handling, and that work takes up part of the time available for acceptible input response.
 If an application is performing work in the recommended 50ms chunks during idle time, that means input can be queued for up to 50ms if it occurs during one of those chunks of work.
 Accounting for this, it's safe to assume only the remaining 50ms is available for actual input handling.
 This effect is